 CoAs in LMEpassport

-CoAs are key quality assurance documents that must accompany all shipments of LME metals into and out of warehouse.
+CoAs are key quality assurance documents that must accompany all shipments of LME metals into and out of warehouses.
 They show the origins, purity, size and shape of a batch of metal.

-LMEpassport digitises CoAs, doing away with paper or PDF records which can often be damaged or lost as metal travels around the world.
-The digitised CoAs bringi more certainty, accessibility and transparency to the process.
+LMEpassport digitises CoAs, replacing paper or PDF records which can often be damaged or lost as metal travels around the world.
+The digitised CoAs bring more certainty, accessibility and transparency to the process.